-Striated Coins By Russell A. Augustin, AU Capital Management, LLC ……
+Striated Ancient Coins by Russell A. Augustin, AU Capital Management, LLC ……

 The earliest coins were made of an alloy known as “electrum”, or “elektron” to the Greeks.

 Electrum is composed primarily of silver and gold with trace amounts of platinum, copper, and other metals.
 The ancient Greeks referred to electrum simply as “gold” or “white gold” as opposed to “refined gold” which came later when dedicated bi-metallic currencies of pure gold and silver were created.
 However, electrum worked particularly well for coinage because it was harder and more durable than pure gold and because it was naturally occurring, it allowed coins to be minted prior to the development of the technology for separating the elements.

 The conventional definition of what constitutes a coin varies depending on its interpretation.
 The earliest proto-coins were without any design, essentially just a blank globular ball of electrum.
 These nuggets were weighed and exchanged at bullion values but were uncontrolled and arbitrary.